Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Co-living spaces are where you get to choose the type of room you want to stay in within a particular apartment or condominium unit.

-The common facilities include an infinity pool, foosball and pool tables, and even a dedicated coworking space.
+The common facilities include an infinity pool, foosball, pool tables, and even a dedicated coworking space.

 At this rate, you will never need to leave your home!